 Are there any other services I can get at Hanover Psychiatry after I receive the results of the evaluation?
 Yes!
 Treatment is also available at Hanover Psychiatry including psychotherapy, cognitive remediation of executive functions, and medication management.

-Eligibility for neuropsychological testing services at Hanover Psychiatry: These services are offered to patients 16 years of age and older who are motivated to participate in the testing process, medically stable, not undergoing significant medication changes, and are able to abstain from abusing substances prior to the test.
+Eligibility for neuropsychological testing services at Hanover Psychiatry: These services are offered to people of all ages who are medically stable, not undergoing significant medication changes, and are able to abstain from abusing substances prior to the test.